How to Have a Great Holiday on a Limited Budget

 If your family likes to create and exchange wish lists, talk about what each of you wants the most.
 If you tend to stuff stockings with small, cheap trinkets (because who doesn't love an overflowing stocking?), swap out the little impulse purchases for handmade treats or reclaimed items.
 Remember that one treasured gift is worth more than five forgettable gifts.

-Make Fun the Priority
+Make fun the priority

 It's going to an odd, slightly different than normal holiday season, so have fun and lean into the strangeness.
 If you’re worried that the kids won’t have enough to unwrap, gift wrap needed everyday items like new toothbrushes and slippers.
 Instead of stacking all the presents under the tree, set up a treasure hunt and make them solve clues to find their hidden presents.
 Eat candy canes before breakfast.
 Have a caroling competition.
 Reenact the best scenes from your favorite holiday movies.
 Put a Santa hat on the family dog.